atikul-islam-sajib/pix2pix/README.md

 ## Documentation

-For detailed documentation on the implementation and usage, visit the -> [AC-GAN Documentation](https://atikul-islam-sajib.github.io/AC-GAN-deploy/).
+For detailed documentation on the implementation and usage, visit the -> [pix2pix GAN Documentation](https://atikul-islam-sajib.github.io/pix2pix-deploy/).

 ## Contributing